 Just a bit of clarification

 Audio Technica has since come out with the 50x model, which is basically the same as the 50, with a few additions and improvements.
 In a nutshell:

-Expect to put these on and be floored, unlike the 280’s.
-After listening with these on for the first time, I really got a sense of what I had been missing.
-If this is your first foray into audiophile type equipment, these will really make you look at music in an entirely different way.
+Expect to put these on and be floored, unlike the 280s.
+After listening to these for the first time, I really got a sense of what I had been missing.
+If this is your first foray into audiophile-type equipment, these will really make you look at music in an entirely different way.

-They aren’t neutral per se, but do very well as a mixing/reference headphone.
-They are colored in a sense, but to me it never feels over the top.
+They aren’t neutral per se, but do very well as mixing/reference headphones.
+They are colored in a sense, but to me, it never feels over the top.
 I would describe the sound as huge, full, and detailed.
 You will start to hear things in recordings that had previously been lost.
-One of the biggest differences between these and the 280’s is bass response.
+One of the biggest differences between these and the 280s is bass response.
 These reach down really low, and give you a nice thump, without sounding bloated or artificial.
 They are tighter than a panty hose homie!

 Think of it like this: They do extremely well in a variety of different listening situations and musical genres.
 My friend who just purchased the 50x’s bought them for this purpose.
 There’s a reason these are so popular.
 They are a remarkably versatile set of cans.

-- Flexibility and build.
-Contorts and folds in many of the same ways as the 280.
+Flexibility and build.
+It Contorts and folds in many of the same ways as the 280.
 A bit more flexible in this regard.
 This is one of their strongest suits contributing to longevity.
-There are simply less ways these can break given their ox like build.
+There are simply fewer ways these can break given their ox-like build.

-- 3.5 mm jack.
-The little things are what impress me most, and the fact that these come with a protective coil at the end of the chord running into the 3.5 mm jack is priceless.
+3.5 mm jack.
+The little things are what impress me most, and the fact that these come with a protective coil at the end of the cord running into the 3.5 mm jack is priceless.
 I’m sure it’s saved these on many occasions since I’ve had them.
 Truly extraordinary.